brucethemuce/LivePhotoRepair/ReadMe.md

 ## Future Features (maybe)
 - video deduplication from iOS/macOS photos. the image dupes can be reliably removed using the builtin tool, but videos will not be recognized
+    - found a clunky iOS shortcuts that identifies videos based on the filename, this _could_ work to deduplicate the videos in the camera roll
 - more match candidates/verification by image/frame hashing (would be suuuuuper slow as its unknown what video frame the still is from, could make a similarity threshold but currently works very well via filenames and metadata)
-- you *could* do all this metadata injection on windows or linux but then you need to reimport them into the Photos app on macOS anyway... iCloud for windows *might* work for reimport but hasnt been tested. iCloud via web browser is hilariously limited and only supports jpeg uploads.
+- you *could* do all this metadata injection on windows or linux (directly) but then you need to reimport them into the Photos app on macOS anyway... iCloud for windows *might* work for reimport but hasnt been tested. iCloud via web browser is hilariously limited and only supports jpeg uploads.

+## Limitations
+- does not compare any other exif data, photos/videos from multiple devices may give false positives
+- if many photos are taken within a short window (rolling 4seconds) then the tool may mis-pair the assets.
+There is currently no checking for the _closest_ timestamp match, just that it matches within a tolerance of 4 seconds.
+    - as a workaround, rename the mis-pairs to have identical basenames (P1 match) and this wont be an issue

 ## Disclaimer